Wenxin-Jiang/wenxin-jiang.github.io/_pages/about.md

 # News
+- **February 2026**: I will serve as a PC member for FSE'26 (Ideas, Visions, and Reflections Track).
 - **November 2025**: I will serve as a PC member for ICSME'26 (Industry Track).
 - **November 2025**: I will serve as a PC member for CCS'26 (Machine Learning and Security Track).
 - **October 2025**: I received the Distinguished Reviewer Award for the ICSE'25 Shadow PC service!